SEQUENCE FOR REPLACEMENT

 Lower the prop shaft onto the brake cross shaft.
 Sit in the middle of the two front seats.
 Using the gear lever as a handle slide and rock the gearbox to the rear, expect the weight to come on.
 Lower onto the radius arms.
 You can now swing the gearbox onto the floor in front of the passenger seat using the gear lever as a handle.
 Watch out for grease and oil as the gearbox has come from a very dirty place, on our car at least.
 Lift the gearbox out of the car.

 Now is the time to clean up this usually inaccessible area and do any tasks that come to light?
-I replaced the bolt and spring set on the radius arm anchorage (PHOTO 4) and adjusted the hourglass in the steering box.
-These two items went a long way to reducing steering wander and will keep the MOT tester happy.
+I replaced the bolt and spring set on the radius arm anchorage (PHOTO 4) (I have since changed the nut to self locking) and adjusted the hourglass in the steering box.
+These two items went a long way to reducing steering wander.

 Lift the gearbox into the car nearside floor, I then sat in the middle of the two seats and lifted the gearbox into the gap behind the flywheel.
 The gearbox can then be lifted onto the studs on the crankcase, locating the top two first, if your splines are aligned the gearbox will slide onto the studs, just like that.
 In my case I had to re-align the splines two or three times and started fresh again next day, it went on smoothly then.
 Fit and tighten the eight nuts to the studs.
 Fit the speedometer cable to the gearbox and speedometer.